Youth to Israel Adventure (Y2I)

-Are teens from interfaith families welcome in 2021 Y2I?
+Do teens from interfaith families qualify for Y2I?

 Can teens who did not go to Hebrew school, who did not have a Bar or Bat Mitzvah, or who are not religious apply to Y2I?

-Yes.
-There is no Jewish education requirement or Bar or Bat Mitzvah requirement for 2021 Y2I.
+- Absolutely!
+There is no religious expectation, Jewish education requirement or Bar or Bat Mitzvah requirement for 2024 Y2I.

 Is everyone who applies to Y2I accepted?